jberkenbilt/qpdf/manual/cli.rst

 Please note that the :qpdf:ref:`--password-is-hex-key` option is unrelated to all this.
-That flag bypasses the normal process of going from password to encryption string entirely, allowing the raw encryption key to be specified directly.
+That flag bypasses the normal process of going from password to encryption key entirely, allowing the raw encryption key to be specified directly.
 That behavior is useful for forensic purposes or for brute-force recovery of files with unknown passwords and has nothing to do with the document's actual passwords.